-9.6 Sample Storage Procedures
+9.6 SAMPLE STORAGE PROCEDURES

-Blood samples will be collected locally and stored at -80, they will be transported in batches to the Blizard Institute for analysis and final storage.
+Blood samples will be collected locally and stored at -80, they will be transported in batches to the Blizard Institute for final storage.

-Stool and nasal swabs will be stored refrigerated and transferred to the relevant central laboratory in batches throughout the study for analysis and storage.
+Stool and nasal swabs will be stored refrigerated and transferred to the relevant HTA approved storage area in batches throughout the study.